wenyangfu/wenyang-ltr/conclusion.md

 - [Rules of Machine Learning](http://martin.zinkevich.org/rules_of_ml/rules_of_ml.pdf) is a great technical checklist for model deployment.

 - [Exp-Platform](https://exp-platform.com/) is a great resource from Microsoft's former head of Experimentation.
-	- Gating any feature that can affect your search experience, whether it's UI or the search ranking model itself, will allow you to evaluate the model's performance in the real world.
+	- Gating features that can affect your search experience behind an A/B test, whether it's a UI change or a new search ranking model, will allow you to evaluate the model's performance in the real world.
 	- For further reading, check out this whitepaper: [Online Controlled Experiments and A/B Tests](https://exp-platform.com/Documents/2015%20Online%20Controlled%20Experiments_EncyclopediaOfMLDM.pdf)